guanhuazhao/guanhuazhao.github.io/content/project/walkaiblity/index.md

 ---
-title: Step into Older Londoners
+title: Step into Older Londoners' Shoes
 summary: Exploring Walking Behaviours and Perceived Walkability of Older Adults in London using SPSS and QGIS
 tags:
   - Active Travel